johnleejunhan12/hill-climb-painter/README.md

 ### Step 4: View the painting process
-If **display painting progress** was enabled, you can watch the algorithm paint in real time in a display.
+If **display painting progress** is enabled, you can watch the algorithm paint in real-time in a display.

 The pygame window can be closed to prematurely stop the painting process.